jcopperman/postman-python-importer/README.md

 - Python 3.x
 - Pip (Python package manager)

-### Installation

-1. Clone the repository or download the script to your local machine:

 ### Where to Place Postman Files
 Place your exported Postman environment variables and collections JSON files in the same directory as the Python script (postman_converter.py).
 Ensure that the JSON files have appropriate names, and be ready to provide their names when prompted by the script.